+WVU Medicine Policy C.COND

+Center for Nursing Education Developed 8/6/2024

-Policy C,COND Developed 8/6/2024 Revised Reviewed
+Policy and Procedure Manual Revised

+Foncy and Frocedure Manual Reviewed

 The Nursing Program Director will meet privately with the CNE personnel panel to establish responsibility based on the preponderance of evidence and a majority of the panel.
 If the student has been found responsible, the panel can request additional information to determine sanctions.